 Hazim Ismail fled persecution in Malaysia for being an atheist and gay.
 Maysoun Darweesh was a journalist and human rights activist in Syria before being targeted by the government – her husband imprisoned and tortured.
 Settlement worker Badri Abdilahi, originally from Somalia, draws upon the experiences he had as a newcomer to support his clients in Winnipeg.

-Refugees to Manitoba and community members who work with them will share their unique and powerful stories in a free event at the Canadian Museum for Human Rights (CMHR), organized by Passages Canada.
+Refugees to Manitoba and community members who work with them will share their unique and powerful stories in a free event at the Canadian Museum for Human Rights (CMHR), organized by Passages Canada - will open in a new tab.

 This panel discussion will be moderated by social work professor Dr. Régine King of the University of Manitoba.
 Short videos from Passages Canada's digital archive highlighting refugee stories will also be screened.
 Participant bios are attached.